 Avalo Therapeutics’ goal is to provide potentially life-saving therapies to patients who may benefit from them, while minimizing potential risk.
 Avalo believes that clinical trials are the most effective way for patients to access investigational products, as clinical trials can generate data that may lead to the approval of new medicines and wider availability to patients.
-However, in certain situations, Avalo will assess requests for access to unapproved products, via a Compassionate Use program.
+However, in certain situations, Avalo will assess requests for access to unapproved products, via an Expanded Access program.

-Compassionate Use (or Expanded Access) is a process that may help qualified patients obtain investigational therapies that are not yet approved by the country’s regulatory agencies (e.g., the Food and Drug Administration [FDA]) outside of a clinical study when there is a compelling need.
+Expanded Access (or Compassionate Use) is a process that may help qualified patients obtain investigational therapies that are not yet approved by the country’s regulatory agencies (e.g., the Food and Drug Administration [FDA]) outside of a clinical study when there is a compelling need.

 For information on ongoing clinical studies:

 At Avalo, we recognize that some patients with serious or immediately life-threatening diseases may not be able or eligible to participate in clinical studies and may not have other treatment options for their condition.
 Avalo carefully evaluates requests for individual patients to receive investigational therapies outside of a clinical study on a case-by-case basis.

 Avalo recognizes that patients with serious or life-threatening diseases may seek medical products that are not yet approved or available in their country.
 The company has established the following Expanded Access policy to guide patients, their families, and treating physicians who seek to be considered for such access.